 ONE TEAM ONE DREAM

 So… if I can get out of the front of the train and shovel coal with other people so too can everybody on the train help everybody else.
 That’s one of our core values.
 One Team, One Dream.
-If everybody is working together as a team, someone might need to go and help shovel coal in another carriage to give that carriage a hand.
+If everybody is working together as a team, someone might need to help shovel coal in another carriage to give that carriage a hand.
 Together we are many.

 NOT MY JOB

-There are three words that don’t get uttered on our train – “not my job”.
-If somebody utters those three words ‘not my job’.
-If somebody utters, the words ‘not my job’ they will be the truest and last three words they speak on our train.
-Ok?
+There are three words that don’t get uttered on our train – “not my job.”
+If somebody utters those three words ‘not my job’ they will be the truest and last three words they speak on our train.
 ‘Not my job’ intimates we’re not on the same train.
-I’m in my carriage, I’m doing my thing, you can all get knotted and I’m gonna keep doing my thing.
-Well that refutes One Team One Dream and that refutes the train all working together as one.
+It says “I’m in my carriage, I’m doing my thing, you can all get knotted, and I’m gonna keep doing my thing”.
+Well, that refutes One Team One Dream, and is entirely anti the train and its crew all working together as one.

 SEEK TO UNDERSTAND BEFORE BEING UNDERSTOOD